Blended & Flexible Workplace Training Solutions:

 Sector: International Development

-Role: LMS specialist and Learning experience designer
+Role: LMS specialist and learning experience designer

 -

-In 2020, the EBRD and Crown Agents launched the "Know How to…in a Crisis" digital training programme to help businesses manage the impacts of the Coronavirus pandemic.
+In 2020, the European Bank for Reconstruction and Development (EBRD), in collaboration with Crown Agents, launched the "Know How to…in a Crisis" digital training programme to support businesses in managing the impacts of the Coronavirus pandemic.

-The Coronavirus pandemic created multiple business crises across all economies; as part of their multi-million € emergency response the European Bank for Reconstruction and Development (EBRD) worked with Crown Agents to design and launch the “Know How to…in a Crisis” programme, a high-profile digital training project
+The Coronavirus pandemic triggered widespread business disruption across global economies.
+As part of its multi-million-euro emergency response, the EBRD partnered with Crown Agents to design and deliver the "Know How to…in a Crisis" initiative—a high-profile digital training programme aimed at crisis resilience.

-As part of my role as the Learning and Programme Manager at Crown Agents, I implemented and configured a customised learning platform to support the deployment of all digital learning content, which included e-learning modules, video webinars, resources, checklists and toolkits.
+In my role at Crown Agents, I implemented and configured a customised learning platform to host and deploy all digital learning content.
+This included e-learning modules, video webinars, downloadable resources, checklists, and toolkits.

 Outcomes